openhouse/photo-filter/DEVELOPMENT_PLAN.md

   - Ensure temporary caches and exported data are stored securely on the user's local machine.

 - **Documentation Updates**:

   - Update `README.md` and `project-guidelines.md` to reflect new features and usage instructions.
   - Include information about privacy considerations and data handling.

 ## Collaboration Notes

-- Any changes to the core functionality should be documented in `CHANGELOG.md`.
-- Follow the **Project Guidelines** outlined in `project-guidelines.md`.
-- Use descriptive commit messages and maintain code quality.
+- **Code Provisioning**:

+  - Provide full files for any code changes to facilitate copy-paste replacement.
+  - Organize the project into smaller files if necessary to improve manageability.

+- **Communication**:

-- Ensure that all critical information is included within project files for continuity.
+  - Include all critical information within project files for continuity.
+  - Document any architectural decisions and code changes thoroughly.

 ---